aaronbenny0506-lang/ensemble-cnn-fashion-mnist/README.md

 # Ensemble CNN for Fashion-MNIST Classification

-An ensemble of 5 Convolutional Neural Networks (CNNs), each trained on a bootstrap resample of the Fashion-MNIST training data, compared against a single CNN trained on the same data.
+An ensemble of 5 Convolutional Neural Networks (CNNs), each trained on a bootstrap resample of the Fashion-MNIST training data compared against a single CNN trained on the same data.

 ## Dataset

-**Fashion-MNIST** — 28x28 grayscale images of clothing items across 10 classes (T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, Ankle boot).
+**Fashion-MNIST** , 28x28 grayscale images of clothing items across 10 classes (T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, Ankle boot).